rasagy/VisualizingTrains/README.md

 ## ToDo

 * ~~Add Labels on hover (From > To)~~
+* Aggregate trains across cities and show a list
 * Use curved arcs instead of direct lines (Not really)
 * ~~Animate by City?~~
 * Animate by Time of Departure?